CodePurge/CodePurgeDeveloperDataKit/README.md

 - **Custom Views**:
   - Pre-built views for listing, scanning, and selecting developer data.
-  - Integration with DevCodePurgeKit’s reusable UI components.
+  - Integration with CodePurgeKit’s reusable UI components.

 - **Device Support Management**:
   - Scans and lists used and unused device support files.